-These bumps can develop around hair follicles, which is called follicular accentuation.
+These bumps can develop around hair follicles, a condition called follicular accentuation.

 To diagnose eczema, a dermatologist will first examine physical symptoms and assess a person’s medical history.
 They will also ask about any family history of eczema or associated conditions, such as asthma.
 They can help diagnose the type of eczema and recommend a treatment method.

-Eczema treatment is similar for all skin types.
-However, it will depend on a person’s symptoms and the severity of the condition.
+Eczema treatment is similar for all skin colors.
+However, it can depend on a person’s symptoms and the severity of the condition.

 Treatment options can include:

 Soak and moisturize

 Soaking the affected areas in lukewarm water for around 15–20 minutes can help hydrate the skin.
 People should then pat the area dry before applying a moisturizing cream or ointment.

 During a flare-up, people can apply a moisturizer several times per day.

 Some healthcare professionals recommend using products that contain tar extract to help ease eczema symptoms.

 Steroid creams can help treat flare-ups by reducing inflammation and itching.
 These creams usually require a prescription.
 People can apply steroid creams after a soak or bath.
-However, they should be sure to wash their hands after application.
+It’s important that they wash their hands after application.